-What is the inclusivity crawler?
+What is the inclusivity tool?

-How does the crawler work?
+How does the inclusivity tool work?

 We deploy a bot to crawl the URL you enter in the tool.
 That bot looks at all of the text in the body of that page and compares the language on your site against our database, a compilation of language that inclusive communication professionals have deemed as non-inclusive.
 If the bot spots any text that matches the database, it will return an alert with the location of the text with a helpful suggestion and context to learn more.

 How do you determine whether language is offensive or not?

 The open source database that we started this tool with is called alex.
 The folks at alexjs.com have compiled this database of non-inclusive language based on resources written and shared by inclusive communication professionals, but community members are also able to send in suggestions or requests to keep the database current.
 Whole Whale then invested in deeper research on increasing this list to over 800 terms including context to help users learn more.